BrightChanges/Unit-4/IB_ComputerScience_IA_Kien.md

 ### Stating Success Criteria
-1. Being able to input/update/edit/remove any or all data columns or each row of each invoice
+1. Being able to input/edit/remove/clear any or all data columns or each row of each invoice and save those data in the program
-2. Program lets the client to input/update/edit/remove to up to 22 data columns such as Trading Partner Name, Supplier Name, Sector
+2. Being able to view all data columns of each invoices save in the column
-3. Program lets the client to input fixed data columns and pre-stored data in these fixed data columns for every subsequent invoices added to the program after the first time
+3. Program lets the client to input fixed data columns about the Trading Partner and pre-stored data in these fixed data columns for every subsequent invoices added to the program after the first time
-4. Program will show error messages and ask the client to re-input data about the invoices when there exist data entry errors
+4. Program will show error messages and ask the client to re-input data about the invoices when there exist data entry errors (such as wrong data type for the data column)
 5. Program will show warning/confirmation message asking the client if he is sure before making a change to the program
-6. Each of the 22 data columns contains the required data format by the clients
+6. Each of data columns contains the required data format by the clients (some are number, string, date)
-7. Invoices are searchable through 4 data columns such as Invoice Number, Payment information
-8. Let the client view Payment information about each invoice
-9. Let the client filtered invoices based on required data columns such as the Actual Payment time, Priority rank, Paid, Sector, Supplier Name into tables
+7. Let the client filtered/search invoices based on required data columns such as Invoice Number, Payment information, the Actual Payment time, Priority rank, Paid, Sector, Supplier Name into tables that are viewable on the screen
-10. Let the client create 2 main types of reports: Overdue Invoice Report and Invoice Payment Schedule Report and export them to reports in Excel and PDF formats.
+8. Let the client create 2 main types of reports: Overdue Invoice Report and Invoice Payment Schedule Report and export them to reports in Excel and PDF formats.
-11. Let the client view the filtered/searched invoices tables on the screen
+9. Let the client view and edit/remove all data columns of each invoices shown on the filtered/searched tables
-12. Let the client export the filtered/search invoices tables to reports in Excel and PDF formats.
+10. Let the client export the filtered/search invoices tables to reports in Excel and PDF formats.
+11. Let the client export the whole database of invoices to reports in Excel and PDF formats.
-13. Each of the 2 main types of reports will need to be structured in the way that the client want (including headers, report generated time, font type)
+12. Each of the 2 main types of reports will need to be structured in the way that the client want (including headers, report generated time, font type)
+13. The program will have a login and logout screen
+14. The program will let multiple user creates their account and passwords, storing those passwords in hashed
+15. The program will show a message each time the client exported a report saying that he should back it up by putting it into the hard drive or hard disk

 ## Criterion B: Solution Overview